FTLam11/fronk-tolks/README.md

 > When shit goes down, we have evidence.zip

+Are we just spinning our wheels?

 5. Serve as a safety net to guard against breaking changes

 > Made a change, broke a test?
 Double check and fix that mess!

 6. Automate complicated and long manual tests that validate application works as intended for users

+If I have to fill out another goddamn form...

 > Did we build the right system?